s1t5/mail-archiver/doc/AZURE_APP_REGISTRATION_M365.md

    - Leave empty to disable automatic deletion
 5. Save the account configuration

+## ℹ️ Information Regarding Migrated Mailboxes

+### 📁 Folders Not Visible After Migration

+If you have migrated your mailbox from another email provider to Microsoft 365, some folders may not appear in the folder list.

+#### 🔍 Background

+Mail Archiver retrieves folder information from M365 mailboxes via the Microsoft Graph API.
+The application correctly requests all available folders (including hidden folders) and traverses the complete folder hierarchy.

+However, the Microsoft Graph API returns only folders with `PR_CONTAINER_CLASS` set to `IPF.Note`.
+During mailbox migrations from other email systems, folders may be assigned a different container class such as `IPF.Imap`.
+These folders are not exposed through the Graph API's folder listing endpoints.

+This behavior affects all applications using this API for folder retrieval.

+#### 🔧 Workaround Options

+**Option 1: Use MFCMAPI Tool (Recommended)**

+1. Download [MFCMAPI](https://github.com/Microsoft/mfcmapi/) from Microsoft's official repository
+2. Launch MFCMAPI and connect to your mailbox
+3. Navigate to each missing folder
+4. Change the `PR_CONTAINER_CLASS` property from `IPF.Imap` to `IPF.Note`
+5. Restart Outlook and reload the folders in Mail Archiver

+**Option 2: Recreate Folders in Outlook**

+1. Create new folders directly in Outlook (these will have the correct `IPF.Note` class)
+2. Move all emails from the migrated folders to the new folders
+3. Delete the old migrated folders if desired

+**Option 3: PowerShell Script (For Bulk Changes)**

+For mailboxes with many migrated folders, you can use PowerShell with Exchange Online module to change the container class for multiple folders at once.
+Contact your Exchange administrator for assistance with this approach.

 ---

 **Note**: This guide is current as of 2025.
 Microsoft regularly updates their services, so some UI elements may differ.
 Always refer to the latest Microsoft documentation for the most up-to-date information.